Cosmic-ray electrons and the magnetic field of the North Polar Spur

-Nevertheless, Sofue believes that it could be a large halo structure (HS) of the order of ten kiloparsecs at the galactic center distance \citep{sofue1977, sofue2000, sofue2016}, which could originate from the past outburst of the Galactic center.
-This scenario is becoming attractive, as it is consistent with the multiwavelength structures revealed during the recent decade, including its southern counterpart in X-ray band \citep{predehl2020}, the Fermi bubbles \citep{su2010} and the polarized radio lobes \citep{carretti2013}.
-In particular, the discovery of the southern eROSITA bubble provides a convincing evidence to support the HS picture, which is also supported by foreground absorption of X-ray by Aquila Rift clouds at a distance of 1 kpc \citep{sofue2015, sofue2016}.
-The Loop I/NPS-like structure in soft X-ray band is also reproduced in those hydrodynamic simulations modeling the Fermi bubbles \citep{guo2012, mou2014, sarkar2019}.
-Due to highly overlapping, the radio Loop I and the northern eROSITA bubble should be the same physical structure, where the radio emission should come from the synchrotron radiation of CRe accelerated by the forward shock.
-We believe that radio and X-ray Loop I/NPS is a GC--distance halo structure, while it is coincidentally overlapped by the foreground local dust and H I \citep{das2020}.
+Nevertheless, Sofue thought that it could be a large halo structure (HS) of about 10 kpc at the Galactic center distance \citep{sofue1977, sofue2000, sofue2016} that might have originated from a past outburst of the Galactic center.
+This scenario is becoming attractive because it is consistent with the multiwavelength structures revealed in the recent decade, including their southern counterparts in the X-ray band \citep{predehl2020}, the Fermi bubbles \citep{su2010}, and the polarized radio lobes \citep{carretti2013}.
+In particular, the discovery of the southern eROSITA bubble provides compelling evidence that supports the HS picture, which is also supported by foreground absorption in the X-rays by the Aquila Rift clouds at a distance of 1 kpc \citep{sofue2015, sofue2016}.
+The NPS-like structure in the soft X-ray band is also reproduced in hydrodynamic simulations modeling the Fermi bubbles \citep{guo2012, mou2014, sarkar2019}.
+Because they overlap much, radio Loop I and the northern eROSITA bubble are probably the same physical structure, the radio emission of which probably come froms the synchrotron radiation of cosmic ray electrons (CRes) accelerated by the forward shock.
+The radio and X-ray NPS probably is a galactic center (GC)--distance halo structure, while it coincidentally overlaps with the foreground local dust and H I \citep{das2020}.